decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 We would love to get your feedback.
 If you find a post helpful, have a suggestion to improve, or any other comment: [drop us a comment](https://twitter.com/ittaia/status/1421066572207169544?s=20) or send us an email - your feedback is very valuable.

-## Basics, Foundations, and Classics
+## Basics, foundations, and classics
 1. Definition of [Consensus, Agreement, and Broadcast](/2019-06-27-defining-consensus/).
 2. The [network model](/2019-06-01-2019-5-31-models/): Synchrony, Asynchrony and Partial synchrony.
 3. The [threshold adversary](/2019-06-17-the-threshold-adversary/) model.